WilsonBillkia/ethereum-node/README.md

-# idempotent ansible ethereum-node
+# Ansible playbook for building ethereum nodes

 This is an ansible script which turns any suitably spec'ed linux box into either an execution/consensus geth node or a full validator node.

 This just copies the steps published here https://github.com/remyroy/ethstaker/blob/main/merge-goerli-prater.md.
 Thanks to remy - an excellent guide!

 NB This is configured for goerli - for other networks change the flag in the geth.service file in this repo.